Pianist Earl Wild

 yes.
 There’s nothing worse right now in the record companies than

-these companies who pick a young pianist who’s is very talented and
+when they who pick a young pianist who’s very talented and could possibly

 BD: Is there